Smithfield in Isle of Wight County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Forts and Castles • War, US Civil.

 Location.
 37° 6.617′ N, 76° 39.622′ W. Marker is in Smithfield, Virginia, in Isle of Wight County.
-Marker can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
+It can be reached from the intersection of Talcott Terrace and Lawnes Neck Drive, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 15080 Talcott Ter, Smithfield VA 23430, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fifth Battalion Virginia Infantry (within shouting distance of this marker); Encampment (about 300 feet away, measured in a direct line); Fort Huger (about 400 feet away); Welcome to Fort Huger (about 400 feet away); a different marker also named Fort Huger (about 500 feet away); Fort Entrance & Defense (about 600 feet away); The Fort (about 700 feet away); Hot Shot Furnace & Shell House (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Fifth Battalion Virginia Infantry (within shouting distance of this marker); Encampment (about 300 feet away, measured in a direct line); Fort Huger (about 400 feet away); Welcome to Fort Huger (about 400 feet away); a different marker also named Fort Huger (about 500 feet away); Fort Entrance & Defense (about 600 feet away); The Fort (about 700 feet away); Hot Shot Furnace & Shell House (about 700 feet away).
 Touch for a list and map of all markers in Smithfield.

 Also see . . .
 Fort Huger.
 Isle of Wight County Museum (Submitted on April 6, 2024.)